veeso-dev/blog.veeso.dev/blog/post-8/index-en.md

 ---
-date: '2024-01-31 12:40:00'
+date: "2024-01-31 12:40:00"
-slug: 'the-fascinating-ethereum-mev-bot-scam'
+slug: "the-fascinating-ethereum-mev-bot-scam"
-title: 'The fascinating Ethereum MEV Bot scam'
+title: "The fascinating Ethereum MEV Bot scam"
-description: 'An overview of this scam contract code'
+description: "An overview of this scam contract code"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: blockchain
-reading_time: '13'
+reading_time: "13"
 ---

 ## What is a MEV Bot